 (a) The assessment framework for Mining Discharges as set out in the Standard; (b) The Environmental Management and Monitoring Plan; and

-(c) International applicable rules and regulations set out by the International Maritime Organization.
+(c) International [agreed] [] rules, standards and recommended practices and procedures.

-2. Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is necessary for the safety of the vessel or Installation or the safety of human life, provided that such disposal, dumping or discharge is conducted so as to allminimize the likelihood of harm to human life and prevent Harm to the Marine Environment.
-If Serious Harm to the Marine Environment occurs as a result of disposal, dumping or discharge, the Contractor shall monitor, and Mitigate the impacts of such harm, and shall report forthwith about such disposal, dumping or to the Authority.
+2. Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is necessary for the safety of the vessel or Installation or the safety of human life, provided that such disposal, dumping or discharge is conducted so as to minimize the possibility of harm to the Marine Environment.
+If Harm to the Marine Environment occurs as a result of disposal, dumping or discharge, the Contractor shall monitor, [] Mitigate [and remediate] the impacts of such harm, and shall report forthwith about such disposal, dumping or [discharge] to the Authority.

+[2.Alt.
+Paragraph 1 above shall not apply if such disposal, dumping or discharge into the Marine Environment is necessary for the safety of the vessel or Installation or the safety of human life, provided that such disposal, dumping or discharge is conducted so as to minimize the likelihood of harm to human life and prevent Harm to the Marine Environment.]

-[.3.
-The disposal, dumping or discharge into the Marine Environment of any Mining Discharge that is not permitted in accordance with paragraphs 1 and 2 above is considered an unauthorized Mining Discharge and constitutes a Notifiable Event under regulation 34 and Appendix 1.
+3. The disposal, dumping or discharge into the Marine Environment of any Mining Discharge that is not permitted in accordance with paragraphs 1 and 2 above is considered an unauthorized Mining Discharge and constitutes a Notifiable Event under regulation 34 and Appendix 1.

-4. The applicant or contractor must also keep a register of discharges [] [] that shall be reported annually to the Authority as part of the mandatory annual report that must be prepared throughout the operation.
+4. The applicant or contractor must also keep a register of discharges to be updated at least [] [monthly,] where possible, that shall be reported annually to the Authority as part of the mandatory annual report that must be prepared throughout the operation.